digirix/Apexsaas/Progress.md

 - React context for auth state
 - Local state for UI components

-## Known Issues
-- Session store TypeScript definition mismatches in `server/storage.ts`
-- Unknown type errors in `server/auth.ts` related to user serialization
-- Form submission conflicts in Add Entity modal causing form submission failures
-- Event handler conflicts between native form submission and button handlers
+### Error Handling
+- Comprehensive error handling in API requests
+- User-friendly error messages in toast notifications
+- Form validation errors displayed inline with fields

 ## Conclusion
 The project has made significant progress with a solid foundation in place.
-The authentication system is working correctly, and the Setup Module is fully functional, allowing users to configure all necessary reference data for the application.
-The Clients Module has been implemented with basic CRUD operations, but there are still some issues with the form submission for entities that need to be addressed.
-Next steps include fixing these issues and implementing the Tasks Module to complete the core functionality of the application.
+The authentication system is working correctly, and the Setup Module is fully functional.
+The Clients Module has been substantially enhanced with complete CRUD operations for clients and entities, as well as comprehensive entity configuration capabilities for services and tax jurisdictions.
+The next major focus will be implementing the Tasks Module to complete the core functionality of the application, followed by the User Management and Client Portal features.